compintell/THArrays.jl/docs/src/tensor.md

 ## Tensor

-`ThArrays.Tensor` is an array-like data structure, we can create a Tensor instance from a Julia array directly:
+`THArrays.Tensor` is an array-like data structure, we can create a Tensor instance from a Julia array directly:

 ```julia